phpcommunity/phptestfest.org/slides/php-testfest-intro/presentation.rst

 easy to use.

 We use `Hovercraft!`_ to convert this mark-up into presentatable HTML.
-Under the hood, Hovercraft! uses `impress.js`_ to create beautful presenations.
+Under the hood, Hovercraft! uses `impress.js`_ to create beautful presentations.
 Hovercraft! gives us the ability to easily accept contributions and track changes in a version control system.
 It's just plain text, and we like that.